Amonteverde04/Portfolio-Front-End/README.md

 The purpose of this repository is to showcase the front end code of my portfolio.

+Please note that this version is no longer displayed at my website.

 - Library: React
 - Styling: CSS
 - Deployment: Netlify